 Presented by Dhiraj Mishra and Zubin Devnani

-The 2 day course will take place online on the 10th and 11th December 2021.
+The 2 day course took place online on the 10th and 11th December 2021.

 The price is £1,320 inc VAT (£1,100 ex VAT)